ParthJPatel-Portfolio/ParthJPatel-Portfolio/README.md

 - Additional projects and reports on the way

 ## TryHackMe Progress
-- Completed: HTTP in Detail, Web Application Basics, Putting it Together
+- Completed: HTTP in Detail, Web Application Basics, Putting it Together, Burp Suite Basics
 - Ongoing: Additional cybersecurity labs and rooms

 ## Career Goals